-Select the TCP profile you created from the list
+▶ Select the TCP profile you created from the list

-If you created a custom TCP profile for the E-Business Suite implementation, select it from the list.
+If you created a custom TCP profile for the SharePoint servers, select it from the list.

-3. Should the BIG-IP system queue TCP requests?
+4. Do you want the BIG-IP system to queue TCP requests?

 Select whether you want the BIG-IP system to queue TCP requests.
 TCP request queuing provides the ability to queue connection requests that exceed the capacity of connections for a pool, as determined by the connection limit.
 Consequently, instead of dropping connection requests that exceed the capacity of a pool, TCP request queuing enables those connection requests to reside within a queue according to defined conditions until capacity becomes available.
-For more information on TCP Request Queuing, see the Preventing TCP Connection Requests From Being Dropped chapter in the BIG-IP Local Traffic Manager: Implementations quide, available on AskF5.
+For more information on TCP Request Queuing, see the Preventing TCP Connection Requests From Being Dropped chapter in the BIG-IP Local Traffic Manager: Implementations guide, available on AskF5.

-i Important
+(i) Important